All Episodes

 No, it won't.

-Tony Blair's a visionary.
+Tony Blair is a visionary.

 He's become a flip-flop visionary.

-Why he wants to have a new partnership with Tehran.
+Well, he wants to have a new partnership with Tehran.

 They have a great relationship.

-If you want answers from our new partners Iran, just go ask somebody in the Iraq study group to ask them where this stuff came from.
+If you want answers from our new partners, Iran, just go ask somebody in the Iraq study group to ask them where this stuff came from.

-We'll get to truth.
+We'll get the truth.

 Joyce in West Palm Beach, Florida.

-Welcome to the EIB network and nice to have you with us.
+And nice to have you with us.

 Really?